 Is it worth buying a 4K TV?

 In a word: absolutely!
-There’s more 4K content available now than ever before—and we’re even seeing 8K content.
-And almost all new TVs (and streaming devices and Blu-ray players) are capable of displaying 4K resolution.
-And you can get a positively sweet 4K TV for less than $700 now.
-Look at our 4K TV Buyers Guide to see our recommended 4K TVs.
+Almost all new smart TVs (and streaming devices and Blu-ray players) support 4K Ultra HD resolution—and there’s more 4K content available now than ever before.
+Even better: You can get a decent 4K TV for less than $500 now.
+See our 4K TV Buyers Guide to learn more.

 What does it mean if a TV is 4K?

-“4K TV” means that the TV is capable of displaying 4K resolution, but only if the source media (live TV broadcasts, streaming media, physical media, video games, etc.) is also 4K.
-If not, the TV will play the media in its original resolution (standard- or high-definition).
+“4K TV” means that the TV is capable of displaying 4K Ultra HD resolution—but only if the source media (live TV, streaming media, physical media, video games, etc.) is also 4K.
+If not, older 4K TVs will play the media in its original resolution (standard- or high-definition).

 My TV says 4K Ultra HD or UHD—are those the same as 4K?